LesyaTkachuk/clips_app/README.md

 }
 }

+# Forms

-- Forms: Reactive(harder to learn, scalable, conf in class) and Template (easier to lear, better for small forms, conf in template) Forms
+Reactive(harder to learn, scalable, conf in class) and Template (easier to lear, better for small forms, conf in template) Forms

 - Two-way binding is the feature for being able to listen to event and update values simultaniously.
   We can add property binding and event binding to ngModel simultaneously:
   <input [(ngModel)]=''> replaces this syntax <input [value]='' (change)=''>